 Left on Hawthorn and you're back where you parked by the harbor.
 Or right at the next traffic light (Laurel) and you're at the entrance to Balboa Park.
 If you like walking, you can take in all 3 in a day.

 +1 on eating Mexican Food.
 If you stay on India to Laurel, one block before Laurel is El Camino.
 Great Mexican food.
-Authentic with a touch of gourmet. about 8 years ago
+Authentic with a touch of gourmet. over 8 years ago